How To Earn & Use Travel Credit Card Points Without Traveling

 Dining/Groceries

 If you're struggling to earn points on your travel credit cards right now, make sure your card is connected to any delivery apps you use.
 Chase Sapphire cards give 2-3X points on all dining purchases, including delivery, as well as a complimentary DoorDash DashPass.
 Chase Sapphire cardholders can also earn 3-5X points on Instacart purchases as well as a statement credit for Instacart Express.
 If you'd rather drive to the grocery store, you can also earn 3-5X points on gas purchases with Chase Sapphire.
-Meanwhile, American Express cardholders earn 2X points on all Grubhub and Seamless purchases through the end of the year and Delta SkyMiles members earn 4X miles at supermarkets through July.
+Meanwhile, American Express cardholders earn 2X points on all Grubhub and Seamless purchases through the end of the year.

+If you're looking to use up some points, many credit cards now allow you to redeem points for food.
+Chase Sapphire, Ink, and Freedom cardholders can now redeem their points for culinary experiences with Chase's new dining platform, Tock.
+This new features allows cardholders to redeem their points for multi-course meals (both dine-in and take out, depending on regulations) from over 4,000 restaurants across the country.

 Advertisement

-If you're looking to use up some points, many credit cards now allow you to redeem points for food.
-Through the end of September, Capital One Venture and VentureOne cardholders can now redeem their points through DoorDash, Uber Eats, and Postmates as well as directly with select restaurants.
-Chase Sapphire and Freedom cardholders can also use their points for groceries and dining through their program Pay Yourself Back, though it's a bit more complicated (but ultimately more lucrative).
-Once you make a grocery or dining purchase you can redeem your points for a statement credit worth 25-50% (depending on your card) more through September.
+Chase cardholders can also use their points for groceries and dining through their program Pay Yourself Back, though it's a bit more complicated (but ultimately more lucrative).
+Once you make a grocery or dining purchase you can redeem your points for a statement credit worth 25-50% (depending on your card).
 This means if you spend $100 at the supermarket you can use your points at 25-50% more to pay your bill after the fact.
+Currently, Pay Yourself Back is running through April 2021.

+For Capital One Venture and VentureOne cardholders, you can now redeem your points through DoorDash, Uber Eats, and Postmates as well as directly with select restaurants — a program that will run through the end of the year.

 Home Improvement

-If you need to do a home improvement project, Chase Sapphire allows you use points at 25-50% more for a statement credit at 25-50% for any home improvement purchases (through September 30th), or you can use points to purchase gift cards at various home improvement stores.
+If you need to do a home improvement project, Chase Sapphire allows you use points at 25-50% more for a statement credit at 25-50% for any home improvement purchases, or you can use points to purchase gift cards at various home improvement stores.
 If your home improvement is tech or plant-focused, you can use your Citi points for a statement credit towards any Best Buy or 1-800-Flowers purchase.

 And, if you must buy from the giant that is Amazon, you can use points for that, too.
 For Amazon-branded and Discover cardholders, you can shop directly with your points on Amazon with a $1 to one point ratio.
 You can also use your points to shop on Amazon for a slightly smaller ratio with a plethora of cards from companies such as Chase, Capital One, Citi, and American Express.